In coronavirus fight, China sidelines an ally: its own people

 That “big black hole” is the Red Cross Society of China.
 Unaffiliated with the Red Cross elsewhere, the Red Cross Society is one of two government-controlled organisations through which Beijing monopolises philanthropy.
 The Wuhan government has insisted that all donations go through the local chapter.

 The Red Cross Society is notorious for corruption and inefficiency.
-The Chinese media have reported on many of its scandals, including one nine years ago when a person who reportedly held a senior position there shared pictures of her opulent lifestyle online.
+The Chinese news media has reported on many of its scandals, including one nine years ago when a person who reportedly held a senior position there shared pictures of her opulent lifestyle online.

 The Red Cross Society has been slow in giving away masks and other supplies, according to analyses by people in China based on incomplete data.
 Buttressing those claims, the central government Friday told it to speed up donations.